adafruit/Adafruit_Legolas/README.md

 To add new commands to legolas look inside the `Adafruit_Legolas/commands` folder.
-Each file will be loaded and any function that has the `@main.command()` decorator will be available as subcommand.
+Each file will be loaded and any function that has the `@main.command()` decorator will be available as a subcommand.
 The tool makes heavy use of the [Click framework](http://click.pocoo.org/4/) as its command line infrastructure.
-See the `hexmerge.py` and the comments within for some guidance on how to add and use parameters in a command.
+See the `hexmerge.py` command file and the comments within for some guidance on how to add parameters and use Click.